Zeroth-Order Adaptive Neuron Alignment Based Pruning without Re-Training: Current limitations of top-up algorithms

-\textbf{Need for Hyperparameter Tuning} We analyze the sensitivity of the hyperparameters used by OWL, namely $\lambda$ and $M$, and by AlphaPruning, namely $\epsilon$.
+We analyze the sensitivity of the hyperparameters used by OWL, namely $\lambda$ and $M$, and by AlphaPruning, namely $\epsilon$.
 Concerning OWL, the first hyperparameter is used to set how much the sparsity can vary across blocks (i.e., $[s-\lambda, s+\lambda]$) while keeping the overall sparsity fixed as $s$.
 The second hyperparameter, $M$, defines the outliers' threshold: namely, for each block, the number of outliers is computed as the number of activations that are $M$ times greater than the block's activations' mean.
 For AlphaPruning, instead, a hyperparameter called $\epsilon$ is used and manually tuned to set two tunable hyperparameters $(s_1,s_2)$ that control the sparsity across blocks.
 We test the sensitivity of OWL and AlphaPruning to their hyperparameters, using three different sparsity ratios, two LLMs, and Wanda as the underlying pruning algorithm.
 Fig. \ref{fig:obs_hyper} displays the perplexity on WikiText2 of the different hyperparameter settings obtained with OWL (first two rows) and AlphaPruning (last row); the gray square corresponds to the best \emph{a-posteriori} hyperparameter selection.
 It can be seen that no single hyperparameter value achieves the best performance in all settings, which entails that careful tuning is required for these approaches to be effective.